 - Start using the templates of the project, if you want to replicate a work at a later date, you’ll love Todoist templates together with all its tasks and settings.

 - See your recurring Tasks at Once, Go to Filters and click Add Filter.
-Name the filter, and type recurring in the Query field, then click Add Filter.
+Name the filter, type recurring in the Query field, then click Add Filter.
 You will see a complete list of all your ongoing tasks once you click on that button to keep them up-to-date.